davidmogar/cucco-api/README.md

 # cucco-api

 Oh, cucco.
 That [great friend](https://github.com/davidmogar/cucco)!
-That little chicken know how to do it job, right?
+That little chicken know how to do its job, right?

-The only problem is that at the end it's hard to have the patience to tame it.
+The only problem is that it's hard to have the patience to tame it.
 And here is where this project comes handy.
 This simple library will connect users with an efficient cucco so everybody can normalize their texts easily.

 ## You're intriguing me and I wish to know a bit more...